 Declaring a Major

-Some courses in the LS curriculum can also be applied toward select majors in the College of Arts and Science.
-For more information, consult with your advisor or refer to the LS Advising Guide to Specific Majors.
+Some courses in the LS Core can also be applied toward select majors in the College of Arts and Science.
+For more information, consult with your advisor or refer to the LS Advising Guide to Specific Majors (PDF).

 You may have the opportunity to pursue a second major, depending on the particular combination of majors and the non-major elective credits you have earned.
 Since some majors entail only 9 courses, you can usually complete two majors within the standard 128 credits.
 There are majors, however, that require more than 9 courses, and may involved additional time and/or credits.
 Consult your academic advisor about your particular prospective majors.

 Students transitioning into CAS may pursue a second major only in CAS, not any other NYU school.
 If you are bound for other NYU schools though, you may have the opportunity to pursue a secondary major at another NYU school.
 Consult an academic advisor or your transition school for more information about double major policies.